learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-#### Q 18.24.
-How could you make sure a const value is garbage collected?
+#### Q. How could you make sure a const value is garbage collected?

 In JavaScript, garbage collection is automatically performed by the browser or the JavaScript engine.
 When a value is no longer being used or referenced, it becomes eligible for garbage collection.